Looking for a fun film experience under the stars? We’ve got you covered.

 The Luna Cinema, various locations across the UK

 With so many venues around the UK to choose from (from East Midlands to Wales), The Luna Cinema doesn’t disappoint when it comes to finding the space that suits you best.
-Among the iconic spots are Westminster Abbey and Kew Gardens in London, and Brighton Pier.
-Naughties’ favourites such as Mean Girls and Devil Wears Prada, as well as beloved musicals including Moulin Rouge, are part of this year’s programme, as are recent releases like Belfast.
-Most screenings run until August, with some of the Luna cinemas (including the ones at Lincoln Castle and Rochester Castle) hosting screenings until early October.
+Among the iconic spots are Westminster Abbey and Kew Gardens in London, and Waddesdon Manor in Waddesdon, Buckinghamshire.
+Naughties’ favourites such as Mean Girls and The Devil Wears Prada, as well as beloved musicals including Moulin Rouge, are part of this year’s programme, as are recent releases like Top Gun: Maverick and Elvis.
+Most screenings run until August, with some of the Luna cinemas (including the ones at Lincoln Castle and Wimbledon Park) hosting screenings until late September.

 Screen on the Canal in King’s Cross, London

-The Everyman cinema company has set up a pop-up movie theatre on the steps of Granary Square in King’s Cross, Screen on the Canal, also known as The Lollipop Lounge.
-It gives you the chance to watch films or sports including Tour de France amid giant, playful lollipops.
-Movie screenings include anything from recent hits such as Dune and Spider-Man: No Way Home to beloved classics like Romeo + Juliet, all on the banks of the canal.
-Films run throughout the day and every evening until early August, and you can choose which movie you’d like to be screened every Thursday evening via the King’s Cross app.
+The Everyman cinema company has set up a pop-up movie theatre on the steps of Granary Square in King’s Cross, the aptly named Screen on the Canal.
+It gives you the chance to watch films or sports (including the Wimbledon Tennis Championship) amid giant, playful lollipops.
+Movie screenings include anything from recent hits such as Top Gun: Maverick and Elvis to beloved classics like Mary Poppins and Casablanca, all on the banks of the canal.
+Films will run throughout the day and every evening from 22 June until early August, and you can choose which movie you’d like to be screened every Thursday evening via the King’s Cross app.
+Take in the tranquillity of the Granary Square fountains, while watching your favourite film and tucking into a slice of pizza or a delicious 99p ice cream.

 Open-Air Cinema Cinestock, various locations across the UK

 Cinestock makes outdoor screenings feel like home, since it allows you to bring your own rugs, cushions, sunloungers or any other type of seat you like, and kick back to watch your favourite films under the stars, in venues across Surrey and Sussex.
 You can also book a luxury high-back padded chair for maximum comfort.
 Or if you’re more of an indoorsy kind of movie geek, there’s an indoor drive-in that will give you the open-air feeling without the risk of a cold night breeze.
-Expect to watch classics such as Dirty Dancing, or recent blockbusters such as No Time to Die until early October.
+Expect to watch classics such as Dirty Dancing, or recent blockbusters such as Top Gun: Maverick until late September.
 There’s also live music to entertain you before each screening, and ticket deals for families, couples and groups are available.

 Ashridge House, Hertfordshire

-If you’re looking for a more sumptuous setting, Ashridge House is the way to go.
+Having partnered up with Adventure Cinema to offer three memorable movie nights, Ashridge House deserves its very own mention here.
 Once a residence to Henry VIII and Princess Elizabeth I, this regal country estate in Hertfordshire is now an events and wedding venue, as well as one of the most romantic places for open-air film screenings in the UK.
-This year, screenings take place from 1 to 4 August, with select films including Hairspray and The Best Exotic Marigold Hotel.
+This year, screenings take place on 25, 26 and 27 July, with select films including Top Gun: Maverick, Elvis and Mamma Mia!.
 When purchasing your tickets, you can also pre-book a meal, to be enjoyed on the lawn along with the film.
 Or you can order drinks at the pop-up bar throughout the evening, as well as food and drinks from The Bakehouse cafe.
 Staying the night at Ashridge House is also an option.